HyperNylium/mdnx-auto-dl/README.md

 ## Note (8/1/2025)
 I am aware a new version of multi-download-nx (5.4.10) is released. \
-I am going to be updating the that, as well as some other bug fixes over the weekend. \
+I am going to be updating that, as well as some other bug fixes over the weekend. \
 Just wanted to give a heads up :)

 ## Legal Warning